Southampton-RSG-Training/setup-documents/markdown/git_setup.md

 - If prompted, choose to allow downloads from developer.apple.com
 - Open the downloaded dmg archive from the Downloads folder
 - Double-click the Command Line Tools.pkg icon to install

+#### Linux
+Git comes pre-installed on most Linux distributions.
+You can test if it's installed by running `git --version`.
+If it's not installed, you can install it by running `sudo apt-get install git` or `sudo yum install git`, depending on your distribution.